ralucabrumar/interactive-content/EN/02-Methods/04-Methods-with-Parameters.md

 [task-description]
 ## Description

-Create a method that checks whether a number is positive, negative or zero and prints the result to the console.
+Create a method that checks whether a number is positive, negative or zero and prints out the result.

 ## Examples
 | **Input** | **Output** |